Swiss Alps Splendor

 Hotel at Stoos Ridge-one night

-Hotel in Jungfrau Region-two nights
+Hotel in Jungfrau Region-three nights

 Hotel in Zermatt- three nights

-Hotel in Chamonix France-three nights
+Hotel in Chamonix France-two nights

 Hotel in Annecy France-one night